-The Culture Inside: Is there a part of ourselves that we don’t acknowledge, that we don’t even have access to and that might make us ashamed if we encountered it?
+The Culture Inside (Invisibilia): Is there a part of ourselves that we don’t acknowledge, that we don’t even have access to and that might make us ashamed if we encountered it?

-Solitary Confinement: Cruel and Unusual: In our continuing exploration of crime and punishment, we take a look at the practice of solitary confinement.
+Solitary Confinement: Cruel and Unusual (Stuff You Should Know): In our continuing exploration of crime and punishment, we take a look at the practice of solitary confinement.
 To be sure, it has its place in prisons, sometimes for protection of the inmates themselves.
 However, leaving people in solitary for weeks, months and even years is another thing.
 We explore this cruel and unusual punishment in today’s episode.